top of page

 B: We shall, my ambrosial Italian preceptor - the convent must be an unholy mess - the vegetable garden quite massacred

-F: Where is my green parasol? (clasps head) oh!
-My poor head is giddy with the late fever - I'm in need of Sal Volatile (groans)
+F: Where is my green parasol? (clasps head) oh! my poor head is giddy with the late fever - I'm in need of Sal Volatile (groans) - or paracetamol

 B hauls F onto Vely Pasha's pony - B and N carry the tortoises on their shoulders and walk towards Athens, whose sun has not set, as yet